jaebungs/gallery-with-admin/README.md

 # Gallery-app
-Upload file, then you can have your own simple photo gallery.
+Upload file, then you can have your own masonary layout gallery.
 Built with firebase, react, scss, webpack, babel.

 #### features